w3f/polkadot-wiki/docs/learn-account-restore.md

 ![restore-using-json](assets/accounts/polkadot-js-existing-json.png)

 Now that those details have been filled in, you will need to click on the "Save" button.
 This will prompt a screen to appear.
-To backup your existing account, press on the "Create and backup account" button.
+To back up your existing account, press on the "Create and backup account" button.
 This will download the `.json` file which contains the accounts data to be used in account restoration.